Integrating your Oracle database with Alooma is easy in just a few steps:

 Provide a space- or comma-separated list of the names of the tables you wish to replicate (or leave blank to replicate all tables).

-Choose whether you'd like to dump and load an initial snapshot of your tables into your target data warehouse.
+Choose whether you'd like to dump and load an initial snapshot of your tables into your data destination.
 This option only works if you've selected specific tables, and works best for small tables (under 100M rows).
 If you have larger tables or want all tables, please contact email@example.com.

-Keep the mapping mode to the default of OneClick if you'd like Alooma to automatically map all Oracle tables exactly to your target data warehouse.
+Keep the mapping mode to the default of OneClick if you'd like Alooma to automatically map all Oracle tables exactly to your data destination.
 Otherwise, they'll have to be mapped manually from the Mapper screen.

 Alooma maintains three tables in your target database per each table in Oracle.